 A Brief History of the Boxer Rebellion

 In the early 20th century, foreign governments occupied portions of China.
 These countries used their leverage to exploit the Chinese people, and to secure special privileges for their own nationals, such as immunity from local laws.
-Empress Dowager Cixi responded to these indignities by encouraging an anti-foreign rebellion among the people, led by Righteous and Harmonious Boxing Society.
+Empress Dowager Cixi responded to these indignities by encouraging an anti-foreign rebellion among the people, led by the Righteous and Harmonious Boxing Society.

 These boxers combined physical and spiritual exercises in an attempt to become blade- and bullet-proof, and thus impervious to the attacks of foreign troops.
 They probably used many of same the tools embraced by the today’s New Age movement: mantra, spirit channeling, meditation, charms, and so on.